My favourite app for selling clothes is Vinted. I’ve written quite a bit about it on this site already.

 This is just gross.

 Used bras, bathing suits, tights and socks can be sold, but you would have to be mad to buy them if you ask me.
+Used piercings are not allowed.

 Opened Cosmetics

-This is another one they are very strict on.
 While you can sell cosmetics, they have to be brand new, sealed, and in date.
 If they are out of the packaging, the seal is broken, or they have expired then they are prohibited.

 To be clear, this includes perishable products like cleanser, make-up and hair care, but it also includes things like brushes, sponges and applicators, so don’t get caught out.